 - and over all the internet and information systems.

 As Abraham Kuyper used to say, “there is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry, ‘Mine!’”
-And rule with absolute supremacy.
+(Kuyper, Abraham Kuyper: A Centennial Reader, [Eerdmans, 1998], 488) And rule with absolute supremacy.
 And though it may not seem so now, it is only a matter of time until he is revealed from heaven in flaming fire to give relief to those who trust him and righteous vengeance on those who don’t.

 Oh, that the almighty God would help us see and savor the supremacy of his Son.
 Give yourself to this.
 Study this.
 Cultivate this passion.
 Eat and drink and sleep this quest to know the supremacy of Christ.
 Pray for God to show you these things in his Word.
 Swim in the Bible every day.
 Use the means of grace.
 Like God-centered, Christ-exalting books.
 Don’t go home without books to help you in this.
-Get John Owen on the glories of Christ and the mortification of sin.
-Get Mahaney on the Cross and the glory of God in marriage.
-Get Powlison and Patterson and Edwards.
-And with all your getting—whatever it takes—get the all-satisfying supremacy of Christ at the center of your life.
+Get John Owen on The Glory of Christ and The Mortification of Sin.
+Get Mahaney on the Cross and the glory of God in marriage (see Sex, Romance, and the Glory of God).
+Get works by Powlison and Patterson and Edwards (see the recommended resources).
+And with all your getting — whatever it takes — get the all-satisfying supremacy of Christ at the center of your life.